 Live monthly webcasts for CISO’s and business leaders

-Steve Durbin, Managing Director of ISF Ltd will present the ISF webinar series: "2016 - The Year of the Cyber Security Professional"
+Steve Durbin, Managing Director of ISF Ltd will present the 2017 ISF webinar series: "In pursuit of the secure organisation..."

-Steve will be sharing thought leadership drawn from ISF Members which compromise many of the world’s leading Fortune and Forbes listed organisations.
+Steve will be sharing thought leadership and guidance drawn from ISF Members (which include many of the world’s leading Fortune and Forbes listed organisations) on how to address the following issues facing businesses and their security teams.

 The pace and scale of information security threats continues to accelerate, endangering the integrity of trusted organisations.
 Although cyberspace offers opportunities for leading organisations, this environment is uncertain and potentially dangerous.
 It is a place where hacktivists and cybercriminals are honing their skills and governments are introducing new regulation and legislation in response to major incidents and public concerns.
 Organisations are forced to continually adapt and rapidly respond.